Pharoh-Ramses/called-to-work/README.md

 **Called to Work** is a modern web application that helps job seekers optimize their resumes for specific positions using AI-powered analysis and track their job applications with detailed feedback.

+## 💰 Zero Backend Costs for Developers

+**Users pay for their own backend usage directly through Puter.com** - meaning as a developer, you never have to worry about:
+- ❌ Backend infrastructure costs
+- ❌ AI API bills scaling with users
+- ❌ Storage costs growing over time
+- ❌ Unexpected usage spikes

+Each user creates their own free Puter.com account and pays only for what they use.
+Deploy once, scale infinitely without backend costs!

 ## ✨ Features

 - **🤖 AI-Powered Resume Analysis** - Get comprehensive feedback on your resume with ATS compatibility scoring